winstonpuckett/av-club/anchor_circle.md

 ## Role purpose

-- Hold overall purpose for the circle
+- To connect people and God by holding the overall purpose for the circle.

 ## Currently filled by